LucijaTopolko/spring-and-kotlin-LucijaTopolko/README.md

 ### academyproject

-Directory where final project will be created, which covers homeworks for lectures 3-9
+Directory where final project is created, which covers homeworks for lectures 3-9